How to Survive the GDPR: Extremely Practical Compliance Checklist

 - Inform users what cookies are.

-- Indicate the types of the cookies used by your website.
+- Indicate the types of the cookies used by your website (note all the specific types in the GDPR website checklist).

 - Indicate the purposes of the cookies used.